mysociety/fixmystreet/training/admins.md

 ## What the different timestamps mean

 There are four date stamps listed when you edit a report.
-You can't change them beause they are recorded by the system but it can be helpful to understand them.
+You can't change them because they are recorded by the system but it can be helpful to understand them.

 * **Created** -- when the problem report was entered on the website